Originally Published July 2021

 - If you don’t know what your current IT security posture is, find out.
-Most organizations aren't able to define the current state of their IT security.
-Finding your Cyber Security Score is an important first step in understanding where you are now, and what you can improve.
+Most organizations aren’t able to define the current state of their IT security.
+Assessing your environment is an important first step in understanding where you are now, and what you can do to improve.

 - Implement multi-factor authentication for all users.
-You have to find a balance with this, so it doesn’t become a slow-down for your business processes.
-While multi-factor authentication is a best practice, it’s not always easy to implement correctly, but it is something to consider.
+You have to find a balance with this, so it doesn’t become a slowdown for your business processes.
+While multi-factor authentication is a best practice, it’s not always easy to implement correctly, but it’s something to consider.

 - Ensure your anti-virus and anti-malware are up-to-date and effective.
 It’s one thing to have them in place; it’s another to maintain them for optimal protection.

 - Use a Security Operations Center (SOC) to look for anomalies in your system.
 They can watch while you’re not and identify when a hacker has gained access to your network by aggregating and investigating suspicious activity.
 If you don’t have the resources to build your own, and very few organizations do, you can use a SOC-as-a-Service organization to provide this service for you.

 - Create a response plan.
 Have a plan in place for when your system or systems get compromised.